A-to-Z Short Sale Guide for Homeowners in 2020

 7. Once a price is agreed upon between the buyer and lender, the lender officially accepts the offer and sets a closing date.

 8. Settlement Day!
-You can breathe a sigh of relief and write an awesome testimonial for your
+You can breathe a sigh of relief and write an awesome testimonial for your short sale processing company.

 What Happens if I Short Sell My Home?